Table of Contents

 - In female mammals, one of the two X-chromosomes in the somatic cell is inactive.

 - The inactivation of the X-chromosome is random.

 - The inactive X chromosome remains inactivated in all the generations of the cell.

-What is the function of Barr body?
+What is the function of the Barr Body?

 X-Inactivation Example and Barr Body

-If a female cat has black and tan colour alleles on the X chromosome, it inactivates its two Xs during the embryonic development.
+If a female cat has black and tan colour alleles on the X chromosome, it inactivates its two Xs during embryonic development.
 This results in a tortoiseshell coat pattern containing alternate patches of black and tan fur.
-The black patches are obtained from the X-chromosome with active black allele, whereas, the tan patches are obtained from X-chromosome with an active tan allele.
+The black patches are obtained from the X-chromosome with an active black allele, whereas, the tan patches are obtained from the X-chromosome with an active tan allele.